-Evaluate the “maturity” of customers in each segment to determine which have the capacity to really make your product work for them.
+Evaluate the “maturity” of customers in each segment to determine who has the capacity to really make your product work for them.

-You can create a Customer Health Score by measuring customers’ breadth, depth, and frequency of product usage.
+You can calculate customer health scores by measuring customers’ breadth, depth, and frequency of product usage.
 Breadth indicates the number of active users for a particular account; Depth is the number of features or tools being utilized (as indicated, perhaps, in your user journey); and Frequency measures how often and for how long customers use the product.

 Assessing your user retention rate and exploring the sources of churn is a critical first step.
-However, it’s just as important to turn this data into action – by developing a retention plan!
+However, it’s just as important to turn customer retention data into action – by developing a retention strategy!

 In-app retention strategies are effective for users that score low on customer health due to the under-utilization of product features.
 These may provide tips or reminders that nudge the user toward more effective, broader use of the product and consequently higher value and a higher health score (along with better retention rates!).